Quantum Vision Clustering: Problem Definition and Motivations

 Given that the clustering method typically consists of three components, namely $\mathcal{K}$, $\mathcal{M}$, and $\mathcal{P}$, previous studies primarily concentrated on enhancing the performance of $\mathcal{M}$.
 However, the $\mathcal{P}$ also holds an important role contributing to the overall performance \cite{nguyen2021clusformer}.
 In most studies \cite{nguyen2021clusformer,mansoori2011frbc,ouyang2019rule}, the design of $\mathcal{P}$ is typically addressed with a simple rule-based algorithm, which often proves to be sensitive and reliant on the threshold chosen.
 Consequently, this sensitivity significantly impacts the overall performance of the clustering system, rendering it unstable.
 In this paper, we thoroughly investigate the design of $\mathcal{P}$ from an optimization perspective.
 To address this challenge, we propose a novel approach that leverages quantum machine techniques, improving unsupervised clustering performance.
+The overall architecture is illustrated in Fig \ref{fig:architecture}.